 - To provide a dispute resolution service

 - To provide stakeholder training, consumer education and awareness for property owners, occupiers, other stakeholders and to ensure that the organisation is managed in an efficient and sustainable manner

-The CSOS is classified as a Schedule 3A public entity in terms of the Public Finance Management Act and its executive authority is vested in the Minister of Human Settlements.
+The CSOS is a schedule 3A public entity, an entity of the Department of Human Settlements.